 When a tree has been cut down or felled, then it is relatively easy to work out its age by counting the growth or annual rings that can be seen on the sawn-off stump.
 Under the bark of a tree is a special tissue (called the cambium) which forms new cells so that the tree can grow.

 Differences in the rate at which cells are produced by this tissue give rise to the annual or growth rings.
 If conditions are good for growth (warm, regular rainfall) then the ring that is formed will be wider than that created in a year where the tree struggles for water, or it is cold.
 There is one ring for each year of a tree’s life.
+(In any given year, an annual ring will have two components – a lighter coloured band of tissue (larger vessels) formed in the Spring and Summer and a darker band (smaller vessels)that is created when growth is slower in late Summer / Autumn.)

 1. Find a cut-off tree stump, preferably one that is fairly big and where the rings can be seen easily.
 The most recent rings are those nearest the bark, the oldest are at the centre.
 The wood at the centre often is darker in colour (and may have started to rot); this is sometimes called the heartwood.